Thanks to these chicken tenderloin recipes, you can plan out dinner for the whole month!

 Any of the chicken strips above would work in a wrap, to be honest.
 But this sticky version is a must-make.

-As the name suggests, one of the key ingredients in this dish is grated Parmesan cheese.
+As the name suggests, one of the key ingredients in this chicken recipe is grated Parmesan cheese.

 Tempting though it may be, please try to find a chunk and grate it yourself.
 I promise it makes all the difference.